OWASP/www-project-threat-dragon/docs-2/usage/install/desktop.md

 ### MacOS installer

 Download the .dmg MacOS installer from the [releases folder](https://github.com/OWASP/threat-dragon/releases/).
 Open the download and drag 'OWASP Threat  Dragon' to the application directory.
-When the copy has finished then Threat  Dragon can be run from launchpad or from Finder -> Applications.
+When the install has finished run Threat  Dragon from launchpad or from Finder / Applications.

 ### Windows installer